voschezang/ABM/README.md

 ### (Alternative) Manually run progam

-Depending on your python installation one of
+Use an IDE or, depending on your python installation, use one of
 ```
 python3 run.py
 python run.py
 pythonw run.py
 ```

-If you are using anaconda...